Coleman Legal LLP Logo

 4. Consult with a building site accident solicitor

 It is advisable to seek legal advice from an experienced workplace injury solicitor.
-An experienced team can assess the details of your case, provide guidance on your legal rights, and help you understand the potential compensation options available to you.
+An experienced team can assess the details of your case, guide your legal rights, and help you understand the potential compensation options available to you.

 5. Gather and preserve documents for your Solicitor